DudyShavit/git-labs/Lab-06-master/Github/README.md

 $ git clone https://github.com/DudyShavit/HelloWorld2.git
 ```

- - Edit the README.md file adding a line with your name and workplace:
+ - Edit the README.md file adding a line with your name and group:
 ```
-Dudy Shavit - Ort College
+Dudy Shavit - Devops Ort College
 ```

  - Commit your changes locally: